NLeSC/guide/best_practices/language_guides/python.md

     * For packages developed in a team or organization, it is recommended that you create a team or organizational account on PyPI and add that as a collaborator with the owner rule.
 This will allow your team or organization to maintain the package even if individual contributors at some point move on to do other things.
 At the Netherlands eScience Center, we are a fairly small organization, so we use a single backup account (`nlesc`).
     * When distributing code through PyPI, non-python files (such as `requirements.txt`) will not be packaged automatically, you need to [add them to](https://stackoverflow.com/questions/1612733/including-non-python-files-with-setup-py) a `MANIFEST.in` file.
     * To test whether your distribution will work correctly before uploading to PyPI, you can run `python -m build` in the root of your repository.
 Then try installing your package with `pip install dist/<your_package>tar.gz.`
+    * `python -m build` will also build [Python wheels](http://pythonwheels.com/), the current standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
+This will work out of the box for pure Python code, without C extensions.
+If C extensions are used, each OS needs to have its own wheel.
+The [manylinux](https://github.com/pypa/manylinux) Docker images can be used for building wheels compatible with multiple Linux distributions.
+Wheel building can be automated using GitHub Actions or another CI solution, where you can build on all three major platforms using a build matrix.

 * [Build using conda](http://conda.pydata.org/docs/build_tutorials.html)
   * **Make use of [conda-forge](https://conda-forge.org/) whenever possible**, since it provides many automated build services that save you tons of work, compared to using your own conda repository.
 It also has a very active community for when you need help.
   * Use BioConda or custom channels (hosted on GitHub) as alternatives if need be.
-* [Python wheels](http://pythonwheels.com/) are the new standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
-For pure python code, without C extensions, use [`bdist_wheel`](https://packaging.python.org/distributing/#pure-python-wheels) with a Python 2 and Python 3 setup, or use [`bdist_wheel --universal`](https://packaging.python.org/distributing/#universal-wheels) if the code is compatible with both Python 2 and 3.
-If C extensions are used, each OS needs to have its own wheel.
-The [manylinux](https://github.com/pypa/manylinux) docker images can be used for building wheels compatible with multiple Linux distributions.
-See [the manylinux demo](https://github.com/pypa/python-manylinux-demo) for an example.
-Wheel building can be automated using GitHub Actions or another CI solution.

 ## Editors and IDEs